Internet DRAFT - draft-fleischhauer-ipv4-addr-saving

 service provider.
 New Dual-Stack enabled services can be introduced

-without increasing the public IPv4 address demand, when IPv6 will be
+without increasing the public IPv4 address demand, whereas IPv6 will

-the preferred network layer protocol.
-This document describes such a
+be the preferred network layer protocol.
+This document describes

-solution in a Dual-Stack PPP session network scenario and explains
+such a solution in a Dual-Stack PPP session network scenario and

 This Internet-Draft is submitted in full conformance with the